Unity-Technologies/com.unity.multiplayer.docs/tools/runtime-stats-monitor.md

 ### Using the panel settings

-addressing screen real estate issues <- Greyed out here as well
+addressing screen real estate issues.
+Configured similarly to the Display Elements <- Greyed out here as well

 ### Creating Configuration Presets using Scriptable Objects